PlaidWeb/publ-site/content/manual/formats/Entry file format.md

 * <span id="summary"></span>**`Summary`**: A summary/description of the entry.

-    Any text in here will replace the "description" element in the OpenGraph tag.
+    If not provided, this will be the first paragraph of text in the entry body.

 * <span id="auth"></span>**`Auth`**: A list of permissions for who can and cannot see the entry.